 To be eligible to apply for off-campus employment authorization due to severe economic hardship, you must:

-- Have been an F-1 student for one full academic year
+- Have been a student for one full academic year

 - Be in good academic standing and pursuing a full course of study